 Features, Description, Reviews, Q&A, Specs & Installation

 Supreme Shocks Included.
-When you purchase the SkyJacker 2 in.
-Spacer Lift Kit with Shocks , you will receive both front and rear coil springs.
+When you purchase the SkyJacker 2-Inch Lift Kit with Shocks , you will receive both front and rear coil springs.
 These springs will provide you with the impact absorption you need.
 These springs are coated to ensure they are rust and corrosion resistant, so you can off-road in the water or mud without a worry.

 One-Day Installation.
-The installation of SkyJacker 2 in.
-Spacer Lift Kit with Shocks is considered to be difficult and should be done by a professional.
+The installation of SkyJacker 2-Inch Lift Kit with Shocks is considered to be difficult and should be done by a professional.
 The install time will take about one day and all hardware needed is included in the kit.

 Warranty.
-Limited lifetime warranty offered by Rubicon Express.
+There is a limited lifetime warranty offered by SkyJacker.

 CA Residents: WARNING: Cancer and Reproductive Harm - www.P65Warnings.ca.gov